dimidrol86/DKScrollNavigationControl/README.md

 # DKScrollNavigationControl

 Explore Example project for best practices

-Install via Cocoapods
+## Install via Cocoapods

-pod 'DKScrollNavigationControl'
+1. Add a pod entry for DKScrollNavigationControl to your Podfile `pod 'DKScrollNavigationControl', '~> 0.0.1'`
+2. Install the pod(s) by running `pod install`.
+3. Include DKScrollNavigationControl wherever you need it with `#import "DKScrollNavigationControl.h"`.